One of the best ways to ensure you stand out when applying for a graduate role post-uni is to have international work experience.

-It goes without saying that there are numerous benefits to gaining real-world work experience in any professional company, because this provides scope for your continued growth and development.
-Becoming involved in experience with a business in another country can be even more valuable, as it plucks you right out of your comfort zone and exposes you to different ways of working and cultures.
+An internship or placement year with a business in another country can be even more valuable, as it plucks you right out of your comfort zone and exposes you to different ways of working and cultures.

 Not only will you get the benefit of working on real projects that make a difference to the company’s continued success – automatically helping you develop skills that will make you employable in the future – but you’ll also face the challenge of adapting to a foreign work culture at the same time.

 Global work experience schemes